 - The two types of nipple piercings are ring piercings and barbell piercings.
 Rings are more popular, but barbells are best for those involved in contact sports, as they are less likely to be ripped out #ouch!
 The type of piercing you can get will also depend on the size and shape of your nipple, so you will need to consult with your piercer before making a final decision (P.S I was tempted to say Doctor there, because nipple piercings sounds so serious).

 - The nipple can be pierced in any direction, but horizontal piercings are most common, followed by vertical piercings.
 It is also possible, in some cases, to have one nipple pierced many times, like with the ear, though the first piercing will need to have healed completely before successive ones are added, which is different to the ear, ear piercings don’t need to heal before the next one is added.

 - In terms of jewelry, Jewelry containing high amounts of nickel should never be used, as these may cause infections and allergic reactions.

 - How painful you find getting your nipple pierced will depend on your individual pain threshold.
 Some people find it very painful while others think it’s a breeze.
 Most people describe the sensation as similar to being pinched or bitten hard.
 The nipple will also feel very hot.
-Luckily, nipple piercings are very quick, and there will only be a couple of seconds of pain before the feeling passes.
+Luckily, breast piercings are very quick, and there will only be a couple of seconds of pain before the feeling passes.
 Afterwards, the nipple will feel warm and tender to the touch, but will not be painful.